landris006/librepods/README.md

 #### Root Requirement

 > [!CAUTION]
-> **You must have a rooted device to use LibrePods on Android.** This is due to a [bug in the Android Bluetooth stack](https://issuetracker.google.com/issues/371713238).
+> **You must have a rooted device with Xposed to use LibrePods on Android.** This is due to a [bug in the Android Bluetooth stack](https://issuetracker.google.com/issues/371713238).
 Please upvote the issue by clicking the '+1' icon on the IssueTracker page.
 >
 > There are **no exceptions** to the root requirement until Google merges the fix.

+Until then, you must xposed.
+I used to provide a non-xposed method too, where the module used overlayfs to replace the bluetooth library with a locally patched one, but that was broken due to how various devices handled overlayfs and a patched library.
+With xposed, you can also enable the DID hook enabling a few extra features.

 ## Bluetooth DID (Device Identification) Hook